 Moving permanently to Spain after Brexit

 At a conservative estimate there are 370,000 UK nationals residing in Spain.
-If you are one of them and upon the UK’s exit from the EU you have been living in Spain lawfully for at least five years, you will be able to apply for indefinite permission to reside there, what is termed “permiso de residencia de larga duración”.
-You will only be able to apply for indefinite permission to reside in Spain once you are no longer a citizen of an EU Member State, so you will need to wait until the UK has finally left the EU in order to apply.
+If you are one of them and you have been living in Spain lawfully for at least five years, you will be able to apply for indefinite permission to reside there, in Spanish “permiso de residencia de larga duración”.
+That will mean that you will be able to remain in Spain indefinitely provided you renew your residency card every five years (or 10 years in the event that you are a UK national or the spouse of a UK national to whom the 10 year “permiso de residencia de larga duración” applies).

 What if, after Brexit, you have not been in Spain for five years?